Jody Porter: Solo

-Musical equipment
+Musical equipment and playing style

 Jody has used an arsenal of vintage guitars over the years, most notably a three pick-up Les Paul Custom, several early '60s Fender Jazzmasters, Fender Telecaster various vintage Gretsch models, and more recently a '57 Les Paul Junior that belonged to his father and a new signature guitar.
 His signature guitar is a SchoolHoused BeachBlaster which consists of a surf green finish and three Seymour Duncan Whole Lotta humbuckers.
-He has generally favored Vox amps.
+His guitar amplifiers consists of a '66 Bandmaster, Vox AC30 and Marshall JCM800.